 Floor area: the area included within the surrounding exterior walls of a building or portion thereof, exclusive of vent shafts and courts.
-The floor area of a building or portion thereof not provided with surrounding exterior walls is the usable area under the horizontal projection of the roof or floor above.
+The floor area of a building or portion thereof not provided with surrounding exterior walls shall be to usable area under the horizontal projection of the roof or floor above.